EXPLAIN

 , and explain_analyze

-.
-They are presented in the following sections.
+, as shown in the following sections.

 and explain_analyze

-, we could either specify (LOGICAL, ANALYZE)
+, you can specify either (LOGICAL, ANALYZE)

 or (ALL, PHYSICAL FALSE)